LucasSlessa/LucasSLessa/README.md

 - 🤔 I’m looking for jobs on my area.
 - 📫 How to reach me: lessalucas1102@gmail.com

-- ## Hi there 👋 i'am Lucas Lessa Future Enginer Computer
+- ## Hi there 👋, I'm Lucas Lessa, Future Computer Engineer."